yutikom/strapi-provider-email-nodemailer/README.md

   html:  ''
 })
 ```
-Currently the following are supported:
+Currently the following fields are supported:

 | Field  | Description |
 | ------------- | ------------- |